 The Florida Keys, stretching some 126 miles from the mainland to Key West, connected by 42 bridges, offer a Caribbean-feel without leaving the states.
 You’ll most likely head down the 18-mile stretch of US 1 from Homestead and Florida City through the Everglades, before continuing on into Key Largo, Islamorada and other scenic isles, ending at the last Key, Key West.
-You’ll find lots to see and do along the way, as well as in your final destination, if a tropical paradise is what you’re after, including these favorites.
+You’ll find lots to see along the way, including beautiful beaches.
+If a tropical paradise is what you’re after, these are the top things to do in the Florida Keys.

 YOU'RE ALL SET!